 - It can be used to identify a product and give user complete information or knowledge such as its history and place of origin as well as details about the materials used in it and its nutritional value etc

-- Can be used as an instructional manual or guide by just pointing the app at a product and details can be divulged via AR experience
+- Can be used as an instructional manual or guide by just pointing the app at a product and details can be divulged via an AR experience

 - How about location-based AR treasure hunt for promotional purpose?